firstdraft/guides/nouns-verbs-and-grammar.md

 storage_box = object.method(argument1, argument2)
 ```

+It's not _that_ much worse than the calculator language, is it?
+Of course, there's a bit more syntax (like how to define our own nouns and verbs) that we need to learn, but for the most part, `object.method` is the bulk of what we do.

-Now we need to spend some time expanding our vocabulary — what are the most commonly used data types in Ruby, and what methods do they have?
+Now we need to spend some time expanding our _vocabulary_ — what are the most commonly used data types in Ruby, and what are some of their methods?
 That's coming up next.